From Prototypes to Sparse ECG Explanations: SHAP-Driven Counterfactuals for Multivariate Time-Series Multi-class Classification: Results and Discussion

 \subsubsection{Overall Performance Analysis}

 Table~\ref{tab:summary_overall} presents the aggregate performance across all 963 test samples, revealing distinct trade-offs between the three approaches.
-The \textit{validity} metric, fundamental to any counterfactual explanation, demonstrates perfect performance (1.0) for both \textit{Original} and \textit{Sparse} methods, which means generated counterfactuals successfully change the model's prediction to the desired target class.
-However, the \textit{Aligned Sparse} method shows a notable validity drop to 0.8126, representing an 18.74\% decrease.
-This reduction stems from the temporal alignment process, which occasionally produces waveforms that, while physiologically more plausible, fail to cross the model's decision boundaries for certain classes.
-For example, when a prototype has fewer beats than the original signal, we prepend zeros to its start to allow a clear overlay on the query sample, but this may negatively affect the counterfactual’s validity.
+The validity metric, fundamental to any counterfactual explanation, shows perfect performance (1.0) for both the Original and Sparse methods, indicating that the generated counterfactuals successfully change the model's prediction to the desired target class.
+However, the Aligned Sparse method shows a notable decrease in validity to 0.8126, representing an 18.74\% drop.
+This represents an inherent trade-off between improved sparsity and temporal stability, at the cost of reduced validity.
+Importantly, our framework provides all three variants (Original, Sparse, and Aligned Sparse), allowing users to select the one that best suits their priorities.
+Perfect validity when explanation correctness is critical, or improved interpretability when physiological plausibility is preferred.
+For HYP specifically, the severe validity drop (13.2\%) suggests the Sparse variant without alignment may be more appropriate until alignment techniques better accommodate this class.

 \textit{Sparsity} performance reveals the effectiveness of our optimization approach.
 The sparsity ratio improves significantly from 0.9837 (Original) to 0.7800 (Aligned Sparse), indicating that our method modifies only 78\% of the original signal rather than nearly the entire waveform.
 This 20.7\% improvement in sparsity directly translates to enhanced interpretability, as clinicians can focus on specific ECG segments rather than examining wholesale signal replacements.
 The $L_1$ and $L_2$ sparsity metrics show consistent improvements, with $L_2$ sparsity decreasing from 0.2512 to 0.1749, demonstrating that modifications are not only fewer but also smaller in magnitude.